the-crypt-keeper/can-ai-code/README.md

 To add a new model, implement a new `download...` function.
 Quantization parameters are only required if the model does not contain a `quantize_config.json`.

+#### Exllama

+`interview-exllama-modal.py` - Run latest Exllama on Modal.

+See GPTQ notes above, the executor is very similar with one notable difference: it supports beam search.

 #### Llama.cpp (GGML)

 `Interview-llamacpp.py` provides an executor to wrap `main` on local (or remote via ssh) CPU/GPU